-In compliance with the provisions of SEBI (Prohibition of Insider Trading Regulations) 2015, as amended from time to time, to preserve the confidentiality and prevent misuse of unpublished price sensitive information (UPSI)/Leak of UPSI, the Company has adopted a Code of Conduct for Insider Trading for prohibition of Insider trading which was revised and approved by Board, for Promoters, Member of Promoter group, directors, Designated Person/ Employees, their immediate relatives, designated persons of associate Company and substantial shareholders in the listed Company.
-This policy also provides for periodical disclosures from the designated person as well as pre-clearances of transactions by such persons.
+In compliance with the provisions of SEBI (Prohibition of Insider Trading Regulations) 2015, as amended from time to time, to preserve the confidentiality and prevent misuse of unpublished price sensitive information (UPSI)/Leak of UPSI, the Company has adopted a Code of Conduct for Insider Trading for prohibition of Insider trading which was revised and approved by Board, for Promoters, Members of Promoter group, Directors, Designated Person/ Employees, their immediate relatives, and substantial shareholders in the listed Company.
+This policy also provides for periodical disclosures from the designated persons as well as pre-clearances of transactions by such persons.